March 4th celebrates one of our favorite holidays: National Pound Cake Day.

 ‡ The crumb is the professional term for the inside of a bread or cake.
 Depending on the recipe, the crumb can be soft or firm, dense or full of holes.

-The original recipe, developed in England in the 1700s, made a very large and dense cake.
-By the mid-1800s, the ingredient proportions had been adjusted to make a smaller, lighter cake.
+The original recipe, developed in England in the 1700s, made a very large and dense cake, like fruit cake.
+By the mid-1800s, the ingredient proportions had been adjusted to make the smaller, relatively lighter cake we know and love today.

-The British pound cake is actually a fruit cake containing currants, raisins, sultanas (golden raisins) and glacé cherries.
+In fact, the British pound cake is actually a fruit cake, containing currants, raisins, sultanas (golden raisins) and glacé cherries.
 Pound cakes were the traditional wedding cakes.

 Since the ingredients are so simple, it’s hard to make a bad pound cake—just use the freshest eggs and butter you can find, real vanilla extract, and don’t over-bake.